No Bypass Coffee Brewing: A New Way to Make Better Coffee

-[Water travels] around the coffee bed, around the filter, and not traveling all the way through the coffee.
+[Water travels] around the coffee bed, around the filter, and not travelling all the way through the coffee.
 That water is called bypass.
 It is bypassing the brew bed.

-Water bypass weakens the final cup and makes your brew more unpredictable in flavor.
-When dialing the water-to-coffee ratio, you have to account for the water bypassing the brew bed to arrive at the perfect recipe.
+Water bypass weakens the final cup and makes your brew more unpredictable in flavour.
+When dialling the water-to-coffee ratio, you have to account for the water bypassing the brew bed to arrive at the perfect recipe.

 No Bypass Coffee Brewers